[ << ] [ >> ] [] [] [] [ ? ]

 -pic

 Try to generate position independent code.
-Every relocation entry is flagged by an error message.
+Every relocation position is flagged by an error message.

 -unnamed-sections